 Entering the home through the covered porch, you are immediately drawn to the vaulted timber frame great room.
 The great room opens into the dining room then flows nicely into the kitchen creating the perfect open layout that makes the space feel spacious and airy.
 The great room is the only vaulted space on the first floor, which gives it an added wow effect, while the dining room and kitchen ceilings are at a standard ceiling height.
 Incorporating a vaulted ceiling with standard ceiling heights within a large open space helps to define and separate the spaces without needing to use a wall.
 In fact, this is a very common design for many of our timber frame homes.

 This great room is super cozy and the perfect place for the family to gather.
 It also benefits from large picture windows that allow for just the right amount of natural light.
-One unique feature in this home that I like (I’m a mason’s daughter) is the combination of vintage brick and stone for the fireplace.
+One unique feature in this home that I like is the combination of vintage brick and stone for the fireplace.
 I would have never guessed the two could work together.

 Can you say perfect entertaining space?
 I love when the dining room opens to the great room.
 It makes for easy entertaining during the holidays.
 The adults can carry on a conversation at the dining room table, while the kids enjoy a movie or game in the great room.
-In general, open concept living is a perfect option for families for everyday living, as the kids can always be in plain site.
+Open concept living is a perfect option for families for everyday living, as the kids can always be in plain sight.

-Look at this gorgeous kitchen!
-The light gray cabinets and a splash of blue on the island gives this space a nice pop of color.
-The exposed Douglas fir beams are a nice complement to the painted elements, and the sheet rock ceiling helps to keep the space feeling light and airy.
-A large sliding patio door is also an awesome feature incorporated into the kitchen to add more light to the kitchen space, as well as allow for easy access to the patio when hosting a summer gathering.
+Now into the kitchen.
+The light gray cabinets and a splash of blue on the island give this space a nice pop of color.
+The exposed Douglas fir beams are a nice complement to the painted elements, and the sheetrock ceiling helps to keep the space feeling airy.
+A large sliding patio door is an awesome feature in the kitchen adding more light to the space.
+It also allows easy access to the patio when hosting a summer gathering.

 The mudroom and connected garage are to the right of the kitchen, an ideal location for homeowners.
-Not only is it easy to unload groceries from car to kitchen, but the floors will also stay cleaner when muddy and snowy boots and shoes are housed in the mudroom prior to tracking up the house!
+Not only is it easy to unload groceries from car to kitchen, but the floors also stay cleaner when dealing with muddy and snowy boots and shoes.

 Here is a view of the master bedroom.
 The wall of tongue and groove board warms up the space.
 Even though this space does not feature timber frame, it helps to tie in the wood from the main living areas to other areas of the home.

-Loft spaces that overlook grand great rooms are a really nice feature of many a timber frame home, and this home has a one that is the perfect setting for a piano.
-What a wonderful addition to this space.
+Loft spaces that overlook grand great rooms are a really nice feature of many a timber frame home.
+This home’s loft offers the perfect setting for a piano.
 The beauty of putting the piano in the loft is that the sound can radiate throughout the house.
 In fact, quite a few of our clients have turned their lofts into piano rooms.
 It’s a magical space to dim the lights and just sit back and listen to some soft tunes.